 The Western Arrarnta people are a distinct cultural group within the larger Arrernte language group.
 The traditional lands of the Arrente covered 47,000 square miles (120,000 km2) at the time of first European contact.
 Within that, the traditional lands of the Western Arrarnta extend west of Alice Springs, out to Mutitjulu and King's Canyon.
 The mythology and spirituality of the Western Arrarnta people merged with the Lutheran teachings and remain focused on the incredible landscape of river flats, spectacular gorges and mountains created in the Dreamtime and which continue to inspire artists with their unique beauty.
 Altjira is the creator being of the Inapertwa that became all living creatures, and his work can be seen today in the surrounding landscape.

-In 1979, after almost 90 years of continuous occupation, the Lutheran mission handed back its government lease to the Western Arrarnta who subsequently implemented an outstation movement partly to reconnect with traditional land and also to decentralise somewhat from the township of Ntaria.
-Today, a population of over 1000 is distributed between Alice Springs, Ntaria and a number of outstations across the old lease.
+On June 2, 1982, after around 104 years of management by Finke River Mission, the title to the land comprising Hermannsburg Mission was handed back to traditional owners(1).
+Today, over 1,000 Arrarnta people are distributed between Alice Springs, Ntaria and a number of outstations across the old lease.
 There are many challenges facing people living in such a remote area including a lack of employment opportunities, access to education and other services.
 Despite these challenges the Western Arrarnta will not be separated from their traditional lands and strive to build a strong community that nurtures its children through innovative language initiatives at the local Ntaria School.

 The Hermannsburg Historic Precinct is an important focus for local tourism and part of the community’s plan to build a sustainable economic future for future generations.
 This initiative is strengthened by the strong artistic tradition amongst the Western Arrarnta people as evidenced by the Hermannsburg potters, the Ntaria choir, the Hermannsburg painters and several successful musicians and vocal artists.